caillotantoine/meteroRXusrp/README.md

 *[UPCOMING]* You may disable the USRP source block and enable the RTL-SDR one

 # QT Window flickers
-If your window flickers and your eyes start bleeding, you have to edit the config file.
+If your window flickers and your eyes start bleeding, you have to edit the config file (known issue [2583](https://github.com/gnuradio/gnuradio/issues/2583)).
 ```bash
 nano ~/.gnuradio/config.conf
 ```